cds-snc/notification-api/pull_request_template.md

 review | Voici une suggestion de liste de vérification comprenant des questions que les réviseurs pourraient poser pendant leur examen :

-- [ ] Check that the current PR does not break existing functionality.
+- [ ] This PR does not break existing functionality.
-- [ ] Check that this does not violate GCNotify's privacy policies.
+- [ ] This PR does not violate GCNotify's privacy policies.
-- [ ] Check that this does not raise any security concern.
+- [ ] This PR does not raise new security concerns.
+Refer to our GC Notify Risk Register document on our Google drive.
-- [ ] Check that this does not significantly alter performance.
+- [ ] This PR does not significantly alter performance.
-- [ ] Check if additional documentation needs to be updated as a result of these changes such as the README, setup instructions, a related ADR or the technical documentation.
+- [ ] Additional required documentation resulting of these changes is covered (such as the README, setup instructions, a related ADR or the technical documentation).